bluerobotics/br-equipment-control-app/README.md

     error
 ```

-**To use commands in scripts:**
+**Using commands in scripts:**
-- Click any command to copy it to clipboard
+- Click any command → copies to clipboard
 - Paste into script editor
-- The app shows parameter hints and validates syntax
+- Parameter hints and syntax validation are automatic

-**To log variables:**
+**Logging variables:**
-- Right-click a variable → "Queue for Logging"
+- Right-click variable → "Queue for Logging"
-- Right-click the device → "Start Logging (N queued vars)..."
+- Right-click device → "Start Logging (N queued vars)..."
-- The app handles CSV creation and column headers automatically
+- CSV file is created automatically

-**To view the JSON structure:**
-- Look at existing devices in `/devices` as examples
+**Adding/editing commands and variables:**
+- Right-click device → "Add Command..." or "Add Variable..."
+- Fill in the dialog form (name, type, parameters, etc.)
-- The JSON files define what appears in the Command Reference
+- Changes save to JSON and appear immediately in the Command Reference

-### 6.3.
-Device Files
+- Or edit the JSON files directly in `/devices/device_name/`

+**Deleting commands and variables:**
+- Right-click item → "Delete"
+- Confirms before removing from JSON

+### 6.4.
+JSON File Reference

-Each device folder must contain:
+Each device folder contains:

 #### `commands.json`
 Defines scriptable commands.
 Each command has: